Surviving cEDH

 XKCD

 This is not ideal.
 When thousands of dollars are on the line, players want to know what to expect going in.
 And some parts of the rulesets that some TOs are using are just bad, leading to a worse experience for players with no real upside.
 Having a single set of policy documents that are kept up-to-date with best practices and used by everyone worldwide would go a long way towards making cEDH just as "real" of a competitive format as Modern and Pioneer.This would be especially necessary for something like my chess clock suggestion.
 There would be a steep learning curve for players who need to learn how priority works and to remember to press the clock after each play.
 If chess clocks were implemented universally, I expect there would be a lot of complaints and confusion for a few months, but then the community would get used to them and they'd work fine long term.
-But a patchwork of some TOs using individual clocks and some TOs sticking with a global timer would probably just make things worse.
+But a patchwork of some TOs using individual clocks and some TOs sticking with a global timer would just make things worse.

 Ideally, Wizards would officially support cEDH, giving us a single set of policy documents to follow, adding multiplayer support to Eventlink, etc. But this seems very unlikely to happen.
 The EDH rules committee (which at this point functions as a de facto branch of Wizards) has been pretty clear that they think competitive EDH is against the spirit of the format, and they don't want support it.
 On top of that, Wizards has been pulling back their support for organized play in general, and even the regular MTR and IPG often aren't kept up to date for new mechanics.